Are Your Corporate Partnerships Tax Compliant?

 A couple of other quick tips:

-- Don’t combine advertising with acknowledgement.
+- Don’t combine advertising with acknowledgment.
 If you are going to advertise, understand that you have to pay taxes on that income.
-Don’t use the word advertising in your acknowledgements or your paperwork to get sponsors.
+Don’t use the word advertising in your acknowledgments or your paperwork to get sponsors.

 - Don’t induce or endorse your participants to buy from a company.

 - Develop a Corporate Sponsorship Policy that includes the IRS rules.